Ruth Thomasian, Founder and President

 Marta Fodor, Photo Archivist

 Marta holds a BFA in photography from the Massachusetts College of Art and Design and a Master in Library Science from Queens College, CUNY.
-She is also a certified through SAA as a Digital Archives Specialist.
+She is an SAA certified Digital Archives Specialist.
 Marta is also a photographer, and has a deep understanding of how photographs tell and preserve stories.